IamZenDevX/Faculty-Management-System/README.md

 <h2 align="left">Database Structure</h2>

-The platform will require a relational database to manage User,Event,Registration,Review and Booking .
+The platform will require a relational database to manage Student and Course .
 Below is a proposed database structure with the key tables.

 <h3 align="left">Tables:</h3>